elsaalouis/ISTerre/README.md

 ## Setup

-The conda environment used for all cluster-side scripts is defined in `src/environment.yml` (env name `glacier-seismo`):
+The conda environment used for all cluster-side scripts is defined in `src/environment.yml` (env name `isterre-seismo`):

 ```bash
 conda env create -f src/environment.yml